LorcanaJSON/LorcanaJSON/readme.md

 ### Configfile
 The configfile allows you to set some standard values, so they don't need to always be provided through commandline arguments (though those arguments can still override config values).
 Copy the file 'config.json.example', and rename it to 'config.json'.
-Open 'config.json' in a text editor, and set the value for 'tesseractPath' to where you placed the *Lorcana* Tesseract model downloaded in a previous Setup step.
+Open 'config.json' in a text editor, and set the value for 'tesseractPath' to where you placed the *Lorcana* Tesseract model(s) downloaded in the 'Tesseract models' Setup step.
 If neither this field nor the commandline argument (see further down) isn't set, it defaults to the folder where this program is.
 You can also change the value for 'loglevel' to one of 'debug', 'info', 'warning', or 'error' to set a default log level.

 ## Running the program